How to Cancel Component Mounting in Vue: Managing the Lifecycle for Heavy Operations

 </script>

-Solution for Vue 3
+Solutions for Vue 3

-1. Composition API + AbortController
+1. Composition API with AbortController

 <script setup>